neondatabase/website/content/docs/guides/grafbase.md

     }
     ```

-3. Grab the `id`, and then use it to execute the following mutation, which will add a row in our database table:
+3. Use the product `id` to execute the following mutation, which adds a row to the database table in Neon:

     ```graphql
     mutation {